 Unicorn ears decorations:

-For the ears, I once again used a small piece of fondant, rolling it into a small ball, slightly flattening it and pinching one side into a triangular tip.
-I found using the tip of a teaspoon handle was perfect to then indent into the round bottom part of the ear, leaving a small border.
-I then repeated this until I had enough ears for each unicorn cakesicle.
+Using a small piece of fondant, roll it into a small ball and slightly flatten it.
+Pinch one side into a triangular tip.
+Using the tip of a teaspoon handle is great to indent into the round bottom part of the ear, leaving a small border.
+Repeat until you have enough unicorn cakesicle ears.

 Unicorn flower crown decorations:

 To create a pretty winter flower crown for your unicorn, you’ll need a silicone flower mould.
 You can then use your black fondant icing to press into the mould to give you small flowers to add to your cakesicle.
-I used the smallest flower and leaf cavities in a pack of silicone fondant molds (such as this one in the US or this one in the UK).
+I used very small flower and leaf cavities in a pack of unicorn silicone fondant molds.

 🧁 Other goodies